Tips to Improve Your Mile Run Time

-You may be trying to get better for the next local 5k run or trying out for Special Forces.
+You may be trying to get better for the next local 5k run.
+Or you might be considering the Special Forces.

 TIP #1: GO OUT AND RUN A MILE ON A FLAT TRACK AND RECORD YOUR TIME

-You can time yourself old school with a stopwatch and a buddy, but an easier way would be to use the timer on your phone, or, if you have one, on your GPS/FitBit/Apple Watch.
+You can time yourself in the old school way with a stopwatch or a buddy, but an easier way would be to use the timer on your phone, or, if you have one, on your GPS/FitBit/Apple Watch.

 Question: Can I improve my run time in one week?